 The M5 has standard BMW Assist, which uses a global positioning satellite (GPS) receiver and a cellular system to remotely unlock your doors if you lock your keys in, help track down your vehicle if it’s stolen or send emergency personnel to the scene if any airbags deploy.
 The S6 doesn’t offer a GPS response system, only a navigation computer with no live response for emergencies, so if you’re involved in an accident and you’re incapacitated help may not come as quickly.

-Both the M5 and the S6 have standard driver and passenger frontal airbags, front side-impact airbags, driver and front passenger knee airbags, side-impact head airbags, front seatbelt pretensioners, four-wheel antilock brakes, traction control and electronic stability systems to prevent skidding.
+Both the M5 and the S6 have standard driver and passenger frontal airbags, front side-impact airbags, driver and front passenger knee airbags, side-impact head airbags, front seatbelt pretensioners, plastic fuel tanks, four-wheel antilock brakes, traction control and electronic stability systems to prevent skidding.

 BMW pays for scheduled maintenance on the M5 for 4 years and 50,000 miles.
-BMW will pay for oil changes, tire rotation, lubrication and any other scheduled maintenance.
+BMW will pay for oil changes, lubrication and any other required maintenance.
 Audi only pays for the first scheduled maintenance visit on the S6.

 There are over 33 percent more BMW dealers than there are Audi dealers, which makes it easier should you ever need service under the M5’s warranty.

 J.D.
 Power and Associates’ 2014 Initial Quality Study of new car owners surveyed provide the statistics that show that BMW vehicles are better in initial quality than Audi vehicles.
 J.D.
 Power ranks BMW 8th in initial quality, above the industry average.
 With 3 more problems per 100 vehicles, Audi is ranked 11th.